dtclxy64/terraform-test-modules/simple-test/README.md

 # Simple Test Module

-This is a minimal Terraform module used for E2E testing of the Crossplane Remediation Controller.
+A minimal Terraform module for testing Crossplane provider-terraform Workspace functionality.

 ## Purpose

-This module creates a simple `null_resource` that:
+This module provides a simple test case that:
 - Has no external dependencies
 - Requires no cloud credentials
+- Uses only the time and random providers
-- Can be used to test Crossplane provider-terraform Workspace functionality
+- Can be used for integration testing
-- Mimics production smoke test environments that use local Git sources

 ## Resources Created

+- `random_id.test` - Generates a random 8-byte hex value
-- `null_resource.test` - A simple resource with a timestamp trigger
+- `time_sleep.wait` - Waits for 45 seconds during resource creation

 ## Outputs

-- `resource_id` - The ID of the null resource
+- `random_value` - The random hex value generated
-- `timestamp` - The timestamp when the resource was created
+- `timestamp` - The timestamp when the sleep completed

 ## Usage with Crossplane